TissueImageAnalytics/TILAb-Score/README.md

 ## License

-This project is licensed under the some License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the GNU General Public License - see the [LICENSE.md](https://github.com/TIA-Lab/TILAb_Score/blob/master/License.md) file for details